LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 The fundamental difference lies in the domain in which each operates:

-- Comb filtering occurs in the time domain results from phase interference due to arrival time differences
+- Comb filtering occurs in the time domain and results from phase interference due to arrival time differences
 - EQ occurs in the frequency domain and manipulates the combined response
 - Adjusting amplitude does not change the arrival time of sound waves